IBM/SalesEnablement-test-repo/docs/Part 3/01 Introduction.md

 - **OS image**: Users have the ability to choose an operating system image from the PowerVS image catalog or users can bring their own image.
 Each supported OS has a specific set of images in the PowerVS catalog for supported OS versions.
 Each instance is provisioned with a boot volume using the storage tier selected.

-- **Storage tier**: PowerVS supports both Tier 1 and Tier 3 storage.
-Tier 1 provides a maximum of 10 input/output operations per second (IOPs) per GB, while Tier 3 provides a maximum of 3 IOPS/GB.
-Tier 3 storage should only be utilized for non-production workloads.
+- **Storage tier**: PowerVS supports 4 tiers of storage.
+Tier 3 provides a maximum of 3 input/output operations per second (IOPs) per gigabyte (GB).
+Tier 1 provides a maximum of 10 IOPs/GB.
+Tier 0 provides a maximum of 25 IOPs/GB.
+The Fixed IOPs tier provides 5,000 IOPs regardless of size; however, the Fixed IOPs tier is limited to volumes with a size of 200 GB or less.

 - **Storage pool affinity**: Three storage pool affinity options are available: auto-select, affinity, and anti-affinity.
 The affinity option requires the boot volume to be placed in the same pool as another existing instance or existing boot volume.
 The new storage volume(s) for the instance will be placed in the same storage pool where the affinity object resides.
 The anti-affinity specifies a different pool should be used from that of another existing instance or existing boot volume.

-- **Machine type**: Two IBM Power Systems machine types are supported: s922 and e980.
-Learn more about these s922 <a href="https://www.ibm.com/products/power-system-s922" target="_blank">here</a> and the e980 <a href="https://www.ibm.com/products/power-system-e980" target="blank">here</a>.
+- **Machine type**: Several IBM Power 9 and IBM Power 10 machine types are supported by the offering.
+Availability of machine types vary by datacenter.
+Learn more about the hardware specifications available <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-about-power-iaas#hardware-specifications-on-cloud" target="_blank">here</a>.

 - **Core type**: PowerVS supports shared uncapped, shared capped, and dedicated cores.
 Shared uncapped cores are shared among other clients.
 Shared capped cores are shared, but resources do not expand beyond those that are requested (used mostly for licensing).
 Dedicated cores are allocated for a specific client (used for specific third-party licensing considerations).
 Learn more about core types <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-power-iaas-faqs#processor" target="_blank">here</a>.